Skip to contents

 Attribution is required for all uses of this dataset.

-This function returns a global composite of the required administrative level, clipped to international boundaries, with gaps filled between borders.
+This function returns global composite files for the required administrative level, clipped to international boundaries, with gaps filled between borders.

 Usage